Welcome to St. Henry's Catholic Church

 We invite you to learn more about our faith community, and welcome you to celebrate the Eucharist with us.

 Fr.
-Matt Kuhn
+Matthew Kuhn

 NEW TO THE PARISH OR NEVER REGISTERED?